Updated January 4th, 2022 by TraveltheGreekWay

 How Many Islands Belong to Hydra Municipality?

 If it is possible, I highly recommend you visit exotic Dokos, a dry island very close to Hydra.
-It has a great ancient history and has been characterized as an exceptionally archaeological island (many comparing it to Delos’ archaeological importance).
+It has a great ancient history and has been characterized as an exceptionally archaeological island (many comparing it to Delos’ in Mykonos archaeological importance).